masloff-open-projects/eventplus/README.md

 $ node bin.js --v=true --w=__traps__ --f=dump.json
 ```
 Alternatively, you can write data to a file by specifying the `--file=filename` or `--f=filename` agent.
 Be careful, the file with data dump can so big the size more than 1TB in 10 minutes of using the terminal

+PS: All `console.` commands will be displayed correctly in your console

 #### How to open positions?
 To work with the markets, the Event has a CCXT module for each driver.
 You can call it on the curly word `$exchange`, where you can replace `exchange` put the exchange trunk.
 For example, creating an order on deribit will look like this